Racine, WI Demographics

 A map of Racine's Population by Race

-Of the 804 places in Wisconsin, Racine is the 5th most populous.
+Racine is ranked the 5th most populous place in Wisconsin, out of 808 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Racine was ranked the 5th most populous place in the 2020 Census.

 Racine's White Population